streadway/amqp/README.md

 # Goals

-Provide an interface that makes managing the queue/exchange space easy.
+Provide an low level interface that abstracts the wire protocol and IO, exposing methods specific to the 0.9.1 specification.
-Provide a high level interface to capture the common task of sending and receiving small messages.

 # TODO